NCBA President: We support more cash trade

 Smith said he retains ownership on his cattle and sends them to feedlots in Texas or the Midwest.
 He does currently own cattle that are ready for slaughter – some contracted and some not.

-In general the contracted cattle are moving through the pipeline, onto the kill floor, while those that weren’t contracted tend to be waiting for a bid, he said.
+In general the contracted cattle are moving through the pipeline, to the kill floor, while those that weren’t contracted tend to be waiting for a bid, he said.

 In regard to the many legislative proposals being talked about among other cattle groups, Smith said NCBA is looking at the big picture.